- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Welcome!
 Thank you for the honor of working with you and your pet.
 We trust you look forward to the exciting teamwork ahead as we do.
 The information on this page will help establish guidelines and expectations and prevent misunderstandings.
 Please read it carefully and feel free to bring any comments or questions to your appointment.

-You must agree to these terms with your signature on the release form is at the bottom of this page.
+You must agree to these terms with your signature/initials at the top of your pet’s medical record form.

 PROTOCOL AND FEE STRUCTURE